xdmushui/partner-center-sdk/develop/partner-center-authentication.md

     ```

     > [!IMPORTANT]
     > Sensitive information such as application secrets should not be stored in configuration files.
 It was done here because this is a sample application.
 With your production application we strongly recommend that you use certificate-based authentication.
-For more information, see [Certificate credentials for application authentication] ( /azure/active-directory/develop/active-directory-certificate-credentials).
+For more information, see [Certificate credentials for application authentication]( /azure/active-directory/develop/active-directory-certificate-credentials).

 8. When you run this sample project, it will prompt you for authentication.
 After successfully authenticating, an access token is requested from Azure AD.
 The information returned from Azure AD includes a refresh token that is stored in the configured instance of Azure Key Vault.